Statement coverage for Python

 $ coverage.py -r [-m] FILE1 FILE2 ...

-Specify the -m option (--show-missing) to show the the line numbers of statements that weren’t excecuted.
-For example:
+show the the line numbers of statements that weren’t excecuted.
+For

 $ coverage.py -e